dhrutibhudia97/Battleship-Game/README.md

 - https://www.youtube.com/watch?v=7Ki_2gr0rsE&ab_channel=DylanIsrael - for making board and layout of grid.
 - love sandwiches module used for template for user input and making sure its valid.
 - https://www.youtube.com/watch?v=tF1WRCrd_HQ&ab_channel=KnowledgeMavens - labeling column of user and computer grid using print("%d|%s"..)
+- Mentor Sandeep agarwaal for ideas about adding constants for grid size and number of ships.
+Also for idea of enumerations for the different board states.